Here’s an easy, Classic Rice Pilaf Recipe for you:

 Call me addicted to Rice-a-Roni.
 Guilty, as charged.
 I’ve always love the stuff a little too much.
 I know that eating rice from a package isn’t as good as making it homemade, so I decided to go for it.
 I made some homemade rice pilaf.
 It was so easy!

 All that’s involved is toasting some orzo pasta in butter with onions and garlic.
-Rice and broth are added in later and cooked until tender.
+Regular white rice and broth are added in later and cooked until tender.
+I like to use chicken broth.
+If you want to keep it vegetarian, use vegetable broth instead.
 No more Rice-a-Roni for me!
 And hopefully for you too 🙂

 Classic Rice Pilaf Recipe